tkach13/DummyWordGame/README.md

 ## Architecture
 Project consists of 3 modules

-\n
-  1.App module - Main application module that is responsible for displaying UI and main game logic.
+<br> 1.App module - Main application module that is responsible for displaying UI and main game logic.
-  2.Bot module - Bot application that is responsible for generating bot's responses and responding.
+<br>   2.Bot module - Bot application that is responsible for generating bot's responses and responding.
-  3.Common module - Module that has commonn logic between bot and app modules
+<br>  3.Common module - Module that has commonn logic between bot and app modules

 Dependencies between modules look like this